Man Dies After Police-Involved Shooting In Hudson Valley

-A suspect fleeing on foot after a traffic stop was shot and killed by a police officer in Westchester County.
+The man who was fleeing on foot after a traffic stop in Westchester County who was shot and killed by a police officer after allegedly drawing a gun has been identified.

 That's when two uniformed New Rochelle police officers conducted the stop of the vehicle, whose driver had committed several vehicle and traffic law violations, said Captain Cosma Costa of the New Rochelle PD.